Pico/Rimpau: Sears Pico (1939–2003)

 Sears Pico was a Sears branch that opened here on October 19, 1939.
 The designer was John Raben, who assisted Jock Peters in the design of Bullocks Wilshire.
 It had 202640 sqft of retail space over two floors plus a basement, the largest Sears store on the West Coast at the time.
 Pico and Rimpau was not a major shopping district, but Sears had been having success since 1925 doing things differently from other retail chains, which placed their stores in downtown shopping districts, by instead opening freestanding stores in working-to-middle-class suburban areas of major U.S. cities, designed for access primarily by car, although in the case of the Pico store, there was easy access by transit.

 Sears Pico claimed one of the largest street display windows in the city at the time, at 18 by 40 feet.
 It had parking for 360 cars, including an 80000 sqft rooftop parking deck, from which customers parking there would descend via escalator into the store.
 From the roof parking lot, the store entrance was not utilitarian but in the style of a main entrance.
 All of this was novel and futuristic at the time.
 The Los Angeles Times noted that at the time, "people would come from miles around to see the rooftop parking deck".

 Other features considered progressive at the time were streamlined escalators, "windowless construction" (no windows to the outside from the selling floor), and air conditioning.
 Moreover, the floor plan was open instead of divided into sections, and the entire syncretic architectural design of the store was based around the needs of the selling floor.
 Sears boasted that, "a rival merchandising executive offered tribute: 'in my long experience in the retail field, I have yet to witness a unit which equals Sears' Pico store in practical efficiency, merchandise engineering, operation, layout and presentation of merchandise'."

 By the 1990s, the Pico/Rimpau area was surrounded by mostly working-class residents: Central American and Korean immigrants, and African Americans.
 Middle-class shoppers who originally shopped at Sears Pico/Rimpau, were lost to an increasing array of stores in the central/western Los Angeles: the Miracle Mile shopping district, Crenshaw Center (opened 1947), Fox Hills Mall (opened 1975), and Beverly Center (opened 1982).

 The area suffered damage from the 1965 Watts riots and further with the 1992 Rodney King riots.
 In 1988, Sears built a store in the newly renovated and expanded Baldwin Hills Crenshaw Plaza, formerly Crenshaw Center.
+As a result of this, then new, Sears store, this Sears location closed in late 1987 and another Sears in Inglewood closed in 1988.

 By the mid-1990s, Sears had sold the store.
 The first floor was occupied by a discount hardware store and the second by a bazaar of independent vendors, in California known as an indoor swap meet.